Attention Deficit Hyperactivity Disorder (ADHD)

 Instructional Strategies

-• Blank lines provide opportunities for students to fill-in information during class.
+- Use blank lines to provide opportunities for students to fill-in information during class.

 Teaching Techniques for ADHD Adults provides some techniques for teachers and tutors that can help provide a successful learning environment for adults with ADHD.